-[7] The floor area of the subject property is assessed at \$22 per sq. ft.
-(C-1, page 7).
-The Complainant's first concern upon examining the Respondent's evidence was that leases were used without any indication of civic addresses (C-1, page 11).
+[7] The floor area of the subject property is assessed at \$22 per sq. ft. for space on the main floor, the below-grade space at \$14 per sq. ft.
+(C-1, page 9).
+The Complainant's first concern upon examination of the Respondent's evidence was that leases were used without any indication of civic addresses (C-1, page 11).
 Without the addresses, neither the locations of the buildings nor their classifications can be determined.
-What can be said is that the median rate of leasing activity in these buildings without addresses is significantly higher than the assessed retail rate in the City's analysis.
-The Complainant requests that the Board disregard those leases without addresses.
+What can be said is that the median rate of leasing activity in these unknown buildings is significantly higher than the assessed retail rate in the Respondent's analysis.
+MNP requests that the Board disregard the leases that lack addresses.

-^p [8] The Complainant has determined that the Respondent made two mistakes in its beltline retail lease rate analysis.
+[8] The Complainant has determined that the Respondent made two mistakes in its Beltline retail lease rate analysis.
 The first mistake is the use of leasing information from as long ago as 2008.
 The leasing market has fallen since then.
 The second mistake is that the Respondent ignored economies of scale in regard to leasing by failing to break out the different commercial rental unit ("CRU") spaces.
-The Respondent recognizes CRU spaces in the suburban market as follows: CRU 0 - 1,000 sq. ft., CRU 1,001- 2,500 sq. ft., CRU 2,501 - 6,000 sq. ft., and CRU 6,001 - 14,000 sq. ft..
+The Respondent recognizes CRU spaces in the suburban market as follows: CRU 0 - 1,000 sq. ft., CRU 1,001- 2,500 sq. ft., CRU 2,501 - 6,001 sq. ft., and CRU 6,000 - 14,000, but not in the Beltline.

-[9] The reason for using CRU spaces is to account for economies of scale, but for retail in the Beltine the Respondent considers all spaces to be the same, no matter the sizes.
-The Complainant has determined that current leasing for CRU spaces in the Beltline are \$18 per sq. ft. for CRU 2,501 - 6,000 sq. ft., and \$17 per sq. ft. for CRU 6,001 - 14,000 sq. ft.
+[9] The reason for using CRU spaces is to account for economies of scale, but for retail in the Beltine the Respondent considers all spaces the same no matter the sizes.
+MNP has determined that current leasing for CRU spaces in the Beltline are \$18 per sq. ft. for CRU 2,500 - 6,000 sq. ft., and \$17 per sq. ft. for CRU 6,001 - 14,000 sq. ft.
+(C-1, pages 15 &16).

-[10] The following comments are in rebuttal to page 23 of R-1 (the City's evidence package).
+[10] The following comments are in rebuttal to page 23 of R-1 (the Respondent's evidence package).
 Although the Respondent suggests that a weighted average is the more appropriate way to calculate the retail rental rate, the Complainant has determined that rents from several retail condominium units were used in the Respondent's analysis.
 Because condominium units are measured using different techniques than other retail spaces, they tend to skew the rents.